mkraft/move-post-plugin/README.md

 ### TODO

 - [ ] Get files moving successfully
-- [ ] Only show the menu item for posts the current user authored
+- [ ] Only show the menu item for posts the current user authored, alternatively make the plugin configurable to work with permissions so some people can move others posts
 - [ ] Change the plugin name
 - [ ] Remove the unused assets directory